Skip to Content

 Mammal fossils, plant fossils, turtles, and even snail fossils can be found here.
 If you want to find agatized or opalized wood, head towards Lodgepole Creek or the Platte Rivers.
 Little Badlands is a great area to find tiny vertebrate fossils.

-When it comes to petrified wood, go to Crawford, and search on the grazing lands, where you might also find silicified fern fossils or search the general area of Pine Ridge.
+When it comes to petrified wood, go to Crawford and search the grazing lands, where you might also find silicified fern fossils or search the general area of Pine Ridge.

-If you want to find petrified palm wood in Nebraska, go to Gothenburg, and search for it in the area of sand and gravel.
-Sandhills county is where you can discover silicified mastodon tusks.
+If you want to find petrified palm wood in Nebraska, go to Gothenburg and search for it in sand and gravel.
+Sandhills County is where you can discover silicified mastodon tusks.

 Suppose you are passionate about relics and artifacts and want to find arrowheads in Nebraska.
-In that case, the best place to go is Cherry County, at Valentine, in Sandhills county.
+In that case, Cherry County, at Valentine, in Sandhills County, is the best place to go.
 You can also find opal arrowheads in Morrill County.
 Head towards Angora Hill and search on the ranches.

 TIP: The internet is full of fake rocks and minerals.
 One of the most commonly counterfeited minerals is Agate.
 Check out the main differences between real and fake agates in the article below: